Carbon Footprint of Toothpaste Tubes

 A toothpaste tube is made up of layers of plastic and aluminum.
 To calculate the carbon footprint, I needed the weight of a toothpaste tube, and how much was aluminum and how much was plastic.
 That information was not out there.
 I even checked Colgate's site, and there is no environmental information on there at all, much less specifics on the toothpaste tubes.
 So I pulled a toothpaste tube out of the Terracycle bin on our porch and examined it.
 I cut it open, cleaned out all the residual toothpaste, and then weighed it.

 To determine how much was aluminum and how much was plastic, I cut out two small squares of the tube.
 I flamed one square to burn off the plastic, and then weighed the aluminum that remained.
 The plastic was the remainder of the tube, easy to get by subtraction of the aluminum, but I like to come at a problem from at least two directions, to make sure I get the same answer.
 So, I dropped the second square into some muriatic acid, to dissolve the aluminum, then I weighed the plastic that was left behind.
 It turned out there were two layers of plastic, a thick outer layer, with the brand name and other printed information on it, and a super-thin inner layer, between the aluminum layer and the toothpaste.
 Another part of this is the toothpaste cap, and the top end of the tube, these are solid white, hard plastic, possibly PP, but the tube had no plastic symbols on it, so I don't know for sure.
-Yet another sign that the tube is not meant to be recycled, it is designed for a single use only.
+Yet another sign that the tube is not meant to be recycled, it is designed for #single-#use on purpose.

 Anatomy of a Toothpaste Tube